rklaehn/iroh-workshop-monerokon2025/README.md

-# Iroh and iroh-blobs workshop for JOnTheBeach 2025
+# Iroh and iroh-blobs workshop for MoneroKon 2025

+The workshop is just one hour, so this will have to be very minimal.

 The workshop is structured into multiple exercises.
 Each exercise is a self-contained example and can be run using cargon run -p <lessonname>.